klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab03/README.md

 We will have to decide which line is correct.
 The other branch, my branch, or a combination of both.
 Clearly, git cannot merge this automatically, and we will have to tell git how to deal with it.

-The situation actually is not different from codelab 02.
+The situation actually is not different from codelab 02 (we just add another commit on the feature branch).
 File is changed on both branches, and on merge, a new commit will be made.
 Only this time, git will not be able to create the merge automatically.

 ![conflicting merge](git-merge-two-commits-on-feature-drawio.png "Conflicting merge")